skronheim/Project-4/README.md

     * < 60 popularity = Unpopular = 0
     * \> 60 popularity = Popular = 1
 * With these binary bins, we tested similar iterations to those described above.
 1. StandardScaler normalization
 2. MinMaxScaler
     * Accuracy increased slightly while loss decreased slightly
-        * we switched to MinMax scaling for normalization
+    * We switched to MinMax scaling for normalization
 3. Random oversampling with MinMax scaling
     * The data is very skewed toward unpopular
     * Added random oversampling to account for the skew
     * Accuracy decreased
     * Still maintained random oversampling, because the data is very skewed and initial accuracy could almost be the result of calling everything unpopular
 4. Normalization only on subset of columns with otherwise the same preprocessing as iteration 4
     * Loudness, tempo, and duration were normalized
     * This increased the model accuracy
     * Upon visualization of the training and testing accuracy throughout training, we noticed that the testing accuracy was significantly lower than the training accuracy
         * We wondered if this was due to a problem of overfitting to the training data

     ![image](SK_predict_popularity/summary_stats/iteration4_binary_training_accuracy.svg)

 5. Model optimization to reduce overfitting
     * The number of nodes in the hidden layers of the model were decreased and a regularizer was added to see whether this could reduce overfitting and increase the testing accuracy
     * This decreased the overall accuracy, though it did move the testing accuracy closer to the training accuracy
     * The regularizer was omitted for the final hyperparameter tuning

 ![image](SK_predict_popularity/summary_stats/iteration5_binary_training_accuracy.svg)

 6. Hyperparameter tuning was performed to determine the optimal number of hidden layers and nodes in each layer with min-max scaling, random oversampling, and normalization of only loudness, tempo, and duration
+    * This increases the accuracy as much as possible with the addition of oversampling

 ![image](SK_predict_popularity/summary_stats/final_binary_training_accuracy.svg)